Arab–Khazar wars: Marwan's invasion of Khazaria and end of the war

 In the meantime, Marwan consolidated his rear.
 In 735, the Umayyad general captured three fortresses in Alania (near the Darial Pass).
 The Arabs also seized Tuman Shah, the ruler of a North Caucasian principality who was restored to his lands by the caliph as a client.
 Marwan campaigned the following year against Wartanis, another local prince, whose castle was sacked, and its defenders killed despite their surrender; Wartanis tried to flee but was captured and executed by the inhabitants of Khamzin.
 Marwan also subdued the Armenian factions who were hostile to the Arabs and Ashot III, their client.
 He then pushed into Iberia, driving its ruler to seek refuge in the fortress of Anakopia on the Black Sea coast in the Byzantine protectorate of Abkhazia.
 Marwan besieged Anakopia, but was forced to retire due to an outbreak of dysentery in his army.
 His cruelty during the invasion of Iberia earned him the epithet "the Deaf" from the Iberians.

 Marwan prepared a massive campaign for 737, aiming to end the war.
-He apparently went to Damascus to ask Hisham for support; the 10th-century historian Bal'ami says that his army numbered 150,000 men, including regular forces from Syria and the Jazira, jihad volunteers, Armenian troops under Ashot III, and armed camp followers and servants.
+He apparently went to Damascus to ask Hisham for support; the 10th-century historian Bal'ami says his army numbered 150,000, including regular forces from Syria and the Jazira, jihad volunteers, Armenian troops under Ashot III, and armed camp followers and servants.
 Whatever the size of Marwan's army, it was the largest ever sent against the Khazars.
 He attacked simultaneously from two directions.
-Thirty thousand men (including most of the levies from the Caucasian principalities) under Derbent governor Asid ibn Zafir al-Sulami advanced north along the Caspian coast, and Marwan crossed the Darial Pass with the bulk of his forces.
-The invasion met little resistance; Arab sources report that Marwan had detained the Khazar envoy and only released him (with a declaration of war) when he was deep in Khazar territory.
+30,000 soldiers (including most of the levies from the Caucasian principalities) under Derbent governor Asid ibn Zafir al-Sulami advanced north along the Caspian coast, and Marwan crossed the Darial Pass with the bulk of his forces.
+The invasion met little resistance; Arab sources report Marwan detained the Khazar envoy and only released him (with a declaration of war) when he was deep in Khazar territory.
 The two Arab armies converged on Samandar, where a review was held; according to Ibn A'tham, the troops were issued new white clothing—the Umayyad dynastic colour—and new spears.
 Marwan then advanced, according to some Arab sources, to the Khazar capital of al-Bayda on the Volga.
 The khagan withdrew towards the Ural Mountains, but left a considerable force to protect the capital.
-This was a "spectacularly deep penetration", according to Blankinship, but of little strategic value; the 10th-century travellers Ibn Fadlan and Istakhri describe the Khazar capital as little more than a large encampment, and there is no evidence that it had been larger or more urbanized in the past.
+This was a "spectacularly deep penetration", according to Blankinship, but of little strategic value; the 10th-century travellers Ibn Fadlan and Istakhri describe the Khazar capital as little more than a large encampment, and there is no evidence it was larger or more urbanized in the past.